HatsuSixty/Ldays/README.md

 - **6)** Right click in the solution, then, click in the button called "Compile solution";

 All compiled files will be appear in the "Release" folder.

+# Disclaimer

+I'm NOT RESPONSIBLE for ANY DAMAGE caused on your computer.